Amrutasai/ReactJS-Phase1/Task-1/Day-2.md

 A Compiler:<br></br>
 <li>The programmer has to write the code in high level language and then compile it to translate it into machine code.
 This machine level code(BYTE code) is the source code and it is not human readable.</li>
-<li>The machine level code is specific to its own processor because of different architechture.
+<li>The machine level code is specific to its own processor because of different architecture.
 The compiled code is not portable.</li>
 <li>The program is processed only once to generate compiled source code for execution.The same compiled code is used for future use</li>
 <li>They are faster than a program run through an interpreter.</li>